LuukvE/Luuk-Accounts/README.md

 };

 // POST /set-user
-const setUser = (cookie: string, id?: string, email?: string, sendEmail?: string, groups?: string[], name?: string, password?: string) => Error | LoadResponse {
+const setUser = (
+  cookies: Cookies,
+  id?: string,
+  email?: string,
+  sendEmail?: string,
+  groups?: string[],
+  name?: string,
+  password?: string
+): ErrorResponse | LoadResponse => {
   // If no ownedGroups were found or any payloadGroups are not part of ownedGroups, return not authorized error
   // If sendEmail is not undefined, forgot-password or welcome, return not authorized error
   // If no payloadId or payloadEmail provided, return invalid request error